 Canada has a lot of incredible experiences to offer.
 Skiing and snowboarding are among the most thrilling.

-If you have ever been curious or wanted to give skiing or snowboarding a try, now is the time!
+If you have ever wanted to give skiing or snowboarding a try, now is the time!

-Let the friendly experts at Ski Marmot Basin in Jasper guide you through your first experience.
-When current Cultural Access Pass (CAP) card members: Purchase one regular price Discover Skiing or Snowboarding package they can receive the same or a lesser valued Discover Package on the same day at 50% off the second package.
+Let the friendly experts at Marmot Basin in Jasper guide you through your first experience.
+Current Cultural Access Pass (CAP) card members who Purchase one regular price Discover Skiing or Snowboarding package can receive the same or a lesser valued Discover Package on the same day at 50% off the second package.